 - Fractured vertebrae

 - Injuries to facial bones (nose, jaw, cheekbone)

 - Incomplete healing, lost range of motion, infection

 We work with orthopedic specialists and other experts to ensure clients are compensated for the short-term disability and any lasting effects.

-Fayetteville lawyer Rebecca Britton has helped people who have suffered serious broken bone injuries receive fair compensation for more than 25 years.
+Our Fayetteville lawyers have helped people who have suffered serious broken bone injuries receive fair compensation for more than 25 years.
 Our catastrophic injury law firm serves clients in Fayetteville, Raleigh, Wilmington and other North Carolina communities.

-Bone Fracture Attorney Serving Cumberland County And Surrounding North Carolina
+Bone Fracture Attorneys Serving Cumberland County And Surrounding North Carolina

 For a free consultation, call our Fayetteville injury lawyers at 910-401-3356.
 We take personal injury cases on a contingency fee basis.
 If we accept your case, there is no fee unless we recover damages for you.